Section 10: Research with Investigational Drugs

-- A psychology professor gives people ginko biloba to look at its affects on learning or memory.
+- A psychology professor gives people ginkgo biloba to look at its effects on learning or memory.

 - As part of student lab, a biology professor gives a student an aspirin and other students collect blood and urine to demonstrate the first order kinetics of aspirin.

 - A kinesiologist gives people caffeine to look at the effect of arm blood flow.

 - The agriculture department has developed a genetically modified watermelon with high levels of vitamin A and wants to test if it can be used to treat vitamin A deficiency.

 During initial review of a drug study, the IRB primary reviewer will determine whether the study has a valid IND by reviewing the sponsor protocol, communication from the sponsor or a letter from the FDA to the sponsor.
 If there is no IND, the primary reviewer will determine if the study meets one of the exemptions from the requirement to have an IND.

 While IND numbers are generally required for drug studies there are several possible FDA exemptions from this requirement listed in 21 CFR 312.2(b).
 PIs should submit documentation to support an exemption and may contact an FDA consumer safety officer for confirmation that the investigation fits one of the exemptions.

 10.2.1 For Exemption under 21 CFR 312.2(b)(1)